 Rooftops are often underutilized spaces that most owners overlook.
-But a really good (and unorthodox) way to revamp your otherwise drab rooftop is to start a sky garden.
+But a really good (and unorthodox) way to revamp your otherwise drab rooftop is to start a rooftop garden or sky garden.

 But how do you go about creating one?